The Royal Oak, Hail Weston

 The Royal Oak is a 17th-century pub in the village of Hail Weston, Cambridgeshire (historically Huntingdonshire).
-It is the last remaining pub in the village, which is home to a population of roughly 600 people, and has a long history as a community centre.
+It is the last remaining pub in the village, which has a population of roughly 600, and has a long history as a community centre.

 History

 The Royal Oak is a grade II listed building with a traditional thatched roof.
 Inside, the exposed beams and posts have been preserved, as well as the fireplace.
 According to surveyors, it was built at around 1750.

 A number of local traditions revolve around the Royal Oak.
 These include the New Year's Day go-kart contest, where homemade push-karts are raced along the high street.
 An Easter Egg hunt is held each year in the pub gardens and the traditional Heartsease group dances around the pub every summer.

-In one era an 'onion bowl' was held (a variation on boules).
-The pub opened its kitchens for competitors to prep their onions and the bowl then took place in the garden.
-The Royal Oak has also hosted the 'egg dump' - a more dramatic version of conkers using eggs; a charity bike ride (raising funds for Action Medical Research); a fun run; and regular celebrations at national holidays - such as Christmas, Easter and New Year.
+In one era an "onion bowl" was held (a variation on boules).
+The pub opened its kitchens for competitors to prepare their onions and the bowl then took place in the garden.
+The Royal Oak has also hosted the "egg dump" (a more dramatic version of conkers using eggs), a charity bicycle ride raising funds for Action Medical Research, a fun run and regular celebrations at national holidays such as Christmas, Easter and New Year.

-In one of the more bizarre turns in the Royal Oak's history, the remains of a cat were uncovered in the cellar walls during renovations.
+In one of the more bizarre parts of the pub's history, the remains of a cat were uncovered in the cellar walls during renovations.
 The exact connection the cat had with the pub are unknown.
-The landlord, Keith Nightingale, speculated it may have been placed there as 'a good luck charm'.
-The owners at the time opted to restore the cat to its resting place in the wall, where it remains to this day.
+The landlord, Keith Nightingale, speculated it may have been placed there as "a good luck charm".
+The owners at the time opted to restore the cat to its resting place in the wall, where it remainsy.

-For several decades the Royal Oak has enjoyed rumours that it plays host to a ghost.
-As reported in the Hunts Post newspaper in 1983, some patrons claimed that they could hear bells - and occasionally singing monks - in the bar room chimney.
+For several decades, the Royal Oak was rumoured to host ta ghost.
+As reported in the Hunts Post newspaper in 1983, some patrons claimed that they could hear bells and occasionally singing monks in the bar room chimney.